screwdriver-cd/scm-base/README.md

 The array of object consists of branch name.

 #### Expected Promise Response
-1. Resolve with the array of object consists of branch name.
+1. Resolve with an array of objects consisting of branch name.

 ### getDisplayName (overriding needs only the case of `scm-router`)
 The parameters required are: